 1994 is a year no Rwandan looks back on without a sense of sadness.
 Now, two decades later, that year’s 100-day-long genocide is considered one of the worst ever recorded.
-An estimated 1 million people were murdered, including young children.
-Of the young ones who did manage to survive, far too many lost both parents and, as a result, lost their homes.
+An estimated 1 million people were murdered, including young children, and thousands of survivors became orphans.

 There, we met Fred Nkunda, a man who had come from Uganda specifically to help as many of Rwanda’s orphaned children as possible.
 When LIFE’s team came across Fred, he didn’t have the proper resources needed to meet all the children’s needs, so we came alongside him to provide them a new and safe home.
 Sadly, during the construction period of the LIFE Center, Fred became incredibly sick and eventually passed away.
 He never got to see the finished work that he helped start, but it is because of him that so many lives were forever changed.